austinsc/react-gooey/README.md

 # react-gooey - A React UI library for the masses

-This is a simple boilerplate that has been developed to make it easier to develop React components and small projects.

-> Check out [SurviveJS - Webpack and React](http://survivejs.com/) to dig deeper into the topic.

-## Basic Usage

-If you want to replace project meta information (author etc.), consider using a tool like [replace-project-meta](https://www.npmjs.com/package/replace-project-meta).

 ### Common Tasks

 * Developing - **npm start** - Runs the development server at *localhost:8080* and use Hot Module Replacement.
 You can override the default host and port through env (`HOST`, `PORT`).